Complete Guide to Telehealth for Mental Health

 - Licensed Marriage and Family Therapists (LMFT): Focus on relationships and family dynamics

 Platforms like BetterHelp, Talkspace, and Calmerry connect you with licensed therapists.
+You can compare online therapy platforms in our detailed review.

 Psychiatrists